vesellov/bitdust.docs.old/rebuilding.md

 ## RAID Transformation

 Different combinations of Parity fragments enable Data fragment recovery on the machine of a new supplier, which swiftly replaced the lost one.
-Parity fragment for each block is created by conducting a byte operation XOR between several Data fragments of this block designed for other suppliers.
+Parity fragment for each block is created by conducting a XOR operation on each byte between several Data fragments of this block prepared for other suppliers.

-By losing one or few suppliers this allows restoring Data fragments from the fragments downloaded from other suppliers.
-For doing this one should do byte operation XOR between on hand Parity fragments once again.
+When losing one or few suppliers we still can restore Data fragments from the fragments downloaded from other suppliers.
+For doing this one should do XOR operation on each byte between on hand Parity and Data fragments once again.

 The so-called iterative algorithm continues the work until it can restore at least one lost fragment in one cycle.
 For example, Data fragment recovery in one position on the first iteration allows restoring Parity parts in other positions in the next cycle, and then Data fragments will be restored in third positions etc.

 ## ECC Codes